-This Korean Cinderella post is third of three for Asian-Pacific American Heritage Month.
-Please see post one for the giveaway and blog hop information.
-Check this link for post 2.
+This Korean Cinderella post is for Asian-Pacific American Heritage Month.

 May is Asian-Pacific American Heritage Month – a celebration of Asians and Pacific Islanders in the United States.
 The Federal Asian Pacific American Council (FAPAC) announced the theme for the 2016 Asian Pacific American Heritage Month, which is “Walk Together, Embrace Differences, Build Legacies.“

 Compare and contrast the Korean Cinderella Story with the American version free PDF

 The Korean folk story for children, Korean Cinderella by Edward B. Adams, is quite different from the American version.
 Dozens of countries have their own version of this story, and they are very interesting to compare and contrast.
 I’m assuming you know the American version.
 At this link is an online Cinderella book, and either read or listen may be selected.
 The Korean version (online YouTube story read aloud at this link) may surprise you.
 We have had and loved our book for many years as my daughter is adopted from South Korea.
 Her hanbok (dress) is in the photo with the book covers, above.